nrinaudo/kantan.xpath/nodes_as_tuples.md

 ---
-layout: tutorial
+layout: scala mdocorial
 title: "Decoding nodes as tuples"
-section: tutorial
+section: scala mdocorial
 sort_order: 2
 ---

-We've seen in a [previous tutorial](nodes_as_primitive.html) how to extract primitive types from XML documents.
+We've seen in a [previous scala mdocorial](nodes_as_primitive.html) how to extract primitive types from XML documents.
 Often, however, these primitive values need to be assembled in more complex types, such as tuples. kantan.xpath provides a simple way of doing so.